International Students Information

 Are you trying to picture yourself as a college student in the USA?
 Taft College may be just the place for you!

-Taft College is nestled among rolling hills at the southern edge of the oil and agriculturally rich San Joaquin Valley.
-Although one of the smallest campuses in the California Community College System, Taft College has an academic program and low fee structure that attracts students from many states and nations.
+Taft College, a two-year community college, is nestled among rolling hills at the southern edge of the oil and agriculturally rich San Joaquin Valley.
+Although one of the smallest campuses in the California Community College System, Taft College has academic programs and a low fee structure that attracts students from many states and nations.
 Fully accredited by the Western Association of Colleges and Universities, the college offers quality education, small class size, individual attention, outstanding staff, fine facilities, and a warm friendly atmosphere.

-The friendly community of Taft (see map) is small (population 20,000) but is located just 30 minutes away from Bakersfield (population 375,000) which has a state university.
+The friendly community of Taft (see map) is small (population 20,000) but is located just 40 minutes away from Bakersfield (population 375,000) which has a state university (California State University, Bakersfield).
 California beaches, mountains, and the Los Angeles metropolitan area are within a 2 hour drive.
 A transit system allows students easy access to bus, train, and airplane services.

 The campus includes a library, learning resource center, cafeteria, counseling center, dental hygiene clinic, child care center, and science, technical arts, vocational education, and administration buildings.
-Other facilities include residence halls, gymnasium, tennis courts, ASB club house, and athletic fields.
+Other facilities include residence halls, gymnasium, tennis courts, Associated Students Organization club house, and athletic fields.

 Taft College, a two-year community college, offers Associate in Arts and Associate in Science local and transfer degrees , occupational certificate programs, and preparation for transfer to four year universities.

-A number of student clubs, a scholastic honor society,available for students.
-Student government, a campus newspaper, talent shows, art and photography exhibits, a song and poetry day, and athletic programs provide other outlets for students expression.
+A number of student clubs, including a scholastic honor society, are available for students.
+Student government, a campus newspaper, talent shows, art and photography exhibits, a song and poetry day, and athletic programs provide other outlets for students’ expression.

-The college operates on an early semester calendar, with the fall semester beginning in August and ending in mid-December.
-A month long recess precedes the spring semester which ends in May.
+The college operates on a semester calendar, with the fall semester beginning in August and ending in mid-December.
+A month long recess precedes the spring semester which begins in January and ends in May.
 Summer classes are also available.

 Application Deadline – International students should file a completed application by June 1 of each academic year.
 A non-refundable application fee of $100 must be included with application.